☰ SSR & Hydration

 This will help us differentiate whether the component is rendered from server or from client.

-Limitations: The typechecking for tag functions and van.add is quite limited.
+Limitations: For the abstract van object, the typechecking for tag functions and van.add is quite limited.
 This is because it's hard to unify the type system across the common types between server-side and client-side.

 Reactive Component